AHO Confirmation of Aboriginality

 Confirmation can be provided in any of the following ways:

 The NSW Aboriginal Land Rights Act 1983 (as amended) states that to be a member of a Local Aboriginal Land Council (LALC), you must be an Aboriginal person.
 A letter, on LALC letterhead and signed by either the LALC Chairperson or Chief Executive Officer confirming your acceptance as a member of a LALC, can be provided as proof of Aboriginality.

 You can provide a letter of Confirmation from a registered Aboriginal community organisation as proof of Aboriginality.

 - be from a registered Aboriginal community organisation, that is:

-- An Aboriginal or Torres Strait Islander association incorporated under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (formerly the Aboriginal Councils and Associations Act 1976);
+- an Aboriginal association incorporated under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (formerly the Aboriginal Councils and Associations Act 1976), OR

-- An incorporated Aboriginal community organisation where all the members of the organisation are Aboriginal or Torres Strait Islander or both.
+- an incorporated Aboriginal community organisation where all the members of the organisation are Aboriginal, Torres Strait Islander or both, AND

 - state that you are of Aboriginal descent, and identify as an Aboriginal person, and are accepted by the Aboriginal community as an Aboriginal person, AND